Welcome to The Rent Roll Starter Podcast with me, Ellen Bathgate.

 This podcast is for you, the rent roll owner.
 You’re going to love it if you want ways to get more leads into your rent roll.

-Today’s episode is the second in our 6 part series: Ellen reads her Blog.
+Today’s episode is the fourth in our 6 part series: Ellen reads her Blog.

-This is the recording from a Facebook Live I just recorded recently where I talk about my top 3 tips for a successful rent roll, especially in the new financial year.
+This is the recording from a Facebook Live I just recorded recently where I share 3 ways you can wow your clients with technology.
+In this podcast you’ll discover:

-Here are all the links to the resources mentioned in the video today:
+Want the links to all the tech tools and resources Ellen mentioned in her video?

 Need extra social media training?
 Register for The Social Summit here